USS Towers: 1970s

 Towers departed San Diego on 30 July 1976 for her first extended overseas deployment in three years.
 She conducted exercises and local operations in the western Pacific (WESTPAC) while stationed at Subic Bay Naval Station, Philippines.
 Towers participated in Exercise "Sharkhunt XVII" with the Taiwanese Navy and made a port call in Kaohsiung, Taiwan.

 Towers then performed an extended cruise through the busy Strait of Malacca into the Indian Ocean, with port calls to Singapore, Colombo, Sri Lanka and Karachi, Pakistan.
-While in Columbo the crew of the USS Towers were honored as guests of the European diplomatic community and the U.S. Marines embassy detachment at the coastal European diplomatic recreation center, over-looking the Indian Ocean.
+While in Columbo the crew of the USS Towers were honored as guests of the European diplomatic community and the U.S. Marines embassy detachment at the coastal European diplomatic recreation center, overlooking the Indian Ocean.

 While in the Indian Ocean Towers took part in "Midlink 76" with units of the Iranian, Pakistani, British, and American Navies in mid-November.

 Towers then returned to the South China Sea where she participated in "Multiplex/Missilex-76" with other United States 7th Fleet units.

 Following port visits to Hong Kong from 6 to 12 January and Bangkok, Thailand from 29 January to 4 February 1977, Towers engaged in a coordinated ASW (Anti-Submarine-Warfare) exercise, "Sharkhunt XX", with the Taiwanese Navy from 22 to 25 February and made a second port call in Kaohsiung, Taiwan.

 She returned to San Diego via Hawaii on 21 March to complete her seven-month, three-week WESTPAC deployment.
 Post-deployment operations off the west coast were highlighted by port visits to San Francisco, California and Vancouver, British Columbia, from 9 to 17 July for Vancouver's annual Sea Festival.
 Towers last significant operations at sea for the year occurred during the period 12 to 16 September when she conducted naval gunfire support exercises on the range at San Clemente Island.
 On 23 September, the guided missile destroyer commenced a four-month availability at San Diego which took her into the new year.

 Post-availability trials commenced on 26 January 1978, and Towers spent the next nine months evaluating her radar detection and tracking system during numerous at-sea operations for that purpose.
 On 14 November, the ship got underway for Long Beach where she entered the Naval Shipyard on the 15th for commencement of a regular overhaul which took her into 1979.